learn-co-curriculum/dsc-one-sample-z-test/README.md

 ## Objectives:
 You will be able to:

-* Understand and explain use cases for a 1-sample $z$-test
+* Explain use cases for a 1-sample z-test
 * Set up null and alternative hypotheses
-* Calculate $z$-statistics using $z$-tables and CDF functions
+* Use the z-table and scipy methods to acquire the p value for a given z-score
-* Calculate and interpret p-values for significance of results
+* Calculate and interpret p-value for significance of results

 ## One-Sample $z$-test

 **The one-sample $z$-test is best suited for situations where you want to investigate whether a given "sample" comes from a particular "population".**

-The best way to explain how 1-sample $z$-tests work is by using an example.
+The best way to explain how one-sample $z$-tests work is by using an example.

-Let's set up a problem scenario (known as a research question or analytical question) and apply a 1-sample $z$-test, while explaining all the steps required to call our results "statistically significant".
+Let's set up a problem scenario (known as a research question or analytical question) and apply a one-sample $z$-test, while explaining all the steps required to call our results "statistically significant".

 ## The Analytical Question